vscosta/yap/docs/md/attributes.md

 variables, such as CHR, CLP(FD), and CLP(QR), rely on the SWI-Prolog interface.

-+ @ewd attributes
++ @ref SICS_attributes
 + @ref New_Style_Attribute_Declarations
 + @ref CohYroutining
 + @ref AttributeVariables_Builtins

-@section attributes SICStus Style attribute declarations.
+@section SICS_attributes SICStus Style attribute declarations.

 The YAP library `atts` implements attribute variables in the style of SICStus Prolog.
 Attributed variables work as follows: